 A Phase I/II Study of the Tolerability of Lenalidomide and Low Dose Dexamethasone in Previously Treated Multiple Myeloma Patients With Impaired Renal Function

 Open for Enrollment

 Why is this study being done?

-After completion of study treatment, patients are followed up every 3-6 months for up to 5 years.
+After completion of study treatment, patients are followed every 6 months for up to 3 years.

 Who can I contact for additional information about this study?